aseman2022/BikeShare/README.md

 • Gender
 • Birth Year

+The Washington city file does not includ Gender and Birth Year

 Python script
-Python scripts run in the IDE in Python 3 whihc needs to install Python 3.x version
+• Python scripts run in the IDE in Python 3 which needs to install Python 3.x version